Divorce & Legal Separation

 Deciding to divorce or separate is rarely easy.
 Concerns about how the divorce may affect your property and finances can increase the emotional stress.
 If you have children, the potential impact of divorce or separation on them is an additional source of concern.
-Weinberger Law Group can help you through the legal process.
+Weinberger Law Group attorneys can help you through the legal process.
 Gaining a basic understanding of what generally happens in divorce or legal separation can alleviate some of your anxiety about the future.
-The following information will help you clarify the types of issues that may be important in your case:
+The following information will help you clarify the types of issues that may be important in your divorce or family law case:

 If you have decided that a New Jersey divorce is the appropriate path for you, understanding the legal process is important.
 There are different routes available in proceeding with a divorce in New Jersey:

 - Uncontested Divorce